We are COVID Safe

 COVID Safe Plan

-We appreciate your understanding at this time and hope to see you at the theatre soon!
+We hope to see you soon at the theatre!

 While the box office and ticket buying process remains unchanged, please note that our ticketing terms and conditions have changed to better support increased flexibility required for the venue and ticket-buyer due to COVID-19.
 Please review full terms and conditions here.
 The Gotix box office is open for phone enquiries 9am to 5pm Monday to Friday on 03 5434 6100.
 Online box office services are available at all times at gotix.com.au